-Had a short road blat on an AJP PR7 at the Overland show on the weekend and must say, I was impressed.
-I’ve been aware of these bikes for a couple of years, but looks like 2019 was the year they officially hit the shops.
+I took a short road blat on an AJP PR7 at the Overland show in August and must say, I was impressed.
+Like many, I’ve been aware of these bikes for a couple of years but it looks like 2019 was the year they officially hit the shops in the UK.

-Looks very well put together and finished, exuding an air of toughness, quality and design integrity which I found lacking in the SWM SuperDual 650X I also tried (same red top six-speed ex-Husky TE630 motor).
+It looks exceptionally well put together and finished, exuding an air of toughness, quality and design integrity which I found lacking in the similar SWM SuperDual 650X I also tried (same red top, six-speed, ex-Husky TE630 motor).
 However, the ~184-kilo SWM (below) costs £1500 less so it’s still a contender.

-The Samsung tablet idea might be interesting.
-It wasn’t online but I think the idea is you plug in your Garmin to display big via the screen – or it has built-in GPS and you load maps on it, plus it must hook up with mobile signals to run online maps?
+The Samsung tablet idea could be interesting.
+It wasn’t hooked up online but I think the idea is you plug in your Garmin navigator to display big via the screen – or it has built-in GPS and you load maps on it, plus it must hook up with mobile signals to run online maps.
 There’s a USB or two on there too.
 The main dash pod looks like a clone of a Trail Tech Voyager, a bit small and fiddly but some of that info will display on the screen.

-The 600-cc engine has loads of smooth power for the claimed 48hp (some say 58; there’s a fierce ’60-hp’ version, too), but it and the gearbox were much less harsh than I expected.
+The 600-cc engine has loads of smooth power for the claimed 48hp (some say 58; which must be the fierce ’60-hp’ version), but it and the gearbox were much less harsh than I expected.
 I got up to 60 before I realised I was still in 4th (been riding an auto lately) and I briefly saw 80 in top where I noted the screen worked very well.
-By comparison the thick but too steeply raked 650X screen (below) felt very in-my-face.
+By comparison, the thick but too steeply raked 650X screen (below) felt like a wind hose.

-Though it was 920mm high and narrow, I also preferred the flat seat to the stepped one Superdual X, even if it was 30mm lower.
+Though it’s 920mm high and narrow, I also preferred the flat seat to the stepped one Superdual X, even if it was 30mm lower.
 Amazingly, I can’t say vibration was at all intrusive on either bike, but then it did all pass by in a bit of a blur.

-With only 1.8 litres of oil in the engine, service intervals are 5000km (5500 on the SWM) which include valve checks, but as you can see on the right (click to enlarge) a few people have already done long overland trips on PR7s.
+With only 1.8 litres of oil in the engine, service intervals are 5000km (5500 on the SWM) which include valve checks (same as a Himalayan), but as you can see on the right (click to enlarge) a few people have already done long trans-continental trips on PR7s.